cssr-tools/pofff/docs/text/installation.rst

     brew install boost cmake openblas suite-sparse python@3.13

-In addition, it is recommended to uprade and update your macOS to the latest available versions (the following steps have worked for macOS Tahoe 26.0.1 with Apple clang version 17.0.0).
+In addition, it is recommended to upgrade and update your macOS to the latest available versions (the following steps have worked for macOS Tahoe 26.1 with Apple clang version 17.0.0).
 After the prerequisites are installed and the vpofff Python environment is created (see :ref:`vpofff`), then building OPM Flow and the opm Python package can be achieved with the following lines: